jcolag/entropy-arbitrage/2023-02-16-time-squared.md

  > **RIKER**: NCC one-seven-zero-one-D, USS *Enterprise*, shuttle-craft five.

-We generally see [El Baz](https://en.wikipedia.org/wiki/El-Baz) as an Arabic surname, meaning "the falcon."
+We generally see {% wiki El-Baz|El Baz|en %} as an Arabic surname, meaning "the falcon."

  > **PICARD**: I'm fine, Doctor.
 Save your ministrations for your patient.
 I want a staff meeting in five minutes.
 Doctor, I assume you will want to remain here.